splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 dpkg --print-architecture
 ```

-The output would be for ex.: `amd64`.
+The output would be, for example: `amd64`.
 You need the platform to download the correct version of helm.

 2. Download the helm package from `https://get.helm.sh/helm-v3.8.0-linux-{{arch}}.tar.gz`, where `{{arch}}` should be
-replaced with the result from the previous command.
-Example: `https://get.helm.sh/helm-v3.8.0-linux-amd64.tar.gz`
+replaced with the result from the previous command, for example: `https://get.helm.sh/helm-v3.8.0-linux-amd64.tar.gz`.

-3. Rename package to `helm.tar.gz` and send it to an offline lab.
+3. Rename the package to `helm.tar.gz` and send it to an offline lab.
-4. Create `tmp` directory in `/var/snap/microk8s/current` and copy the package there:
+4. Create `tmp` directory in `/var/snap/microk8s/current` and copy the package in the following locations:

 ```
 sudo mkdir -p /var/snap/microk8s/current/tmp/helm3